SandyRodger/RB185-RB189/L1_interacting_with_a_database_in_code.md

   - `cd result`
   - `ls`
 ### Tuple
-  - [4:20] A tuple is a Ruby-hash rather than alist of values (which is the more common meaning of 'tuple')
+  - [4:20] A tuple is a Ruby-hash rather than a list of values (which is the more common meaning of 'tuple')
   - `result = db.exec "SELECT * FROM films;"`
     - (never pass multiple queries to exec at a time)
   - `result.values`